 Transforming LLA into a leading London airport

-A £160m investment programme to transform the airport is nearing completion.
-It will significantly improve the passenger experience and increase annual capacity by 50%, from 12 to 18m per year by 2020.
+LLA has invested over £160million to transform the airport, significantly improving the passenger experience and increasing the airport’s annual capacity by 50 per cent, from 12 to 18m per year.

 The redevelopment has included a complete redesign of the terminal, doubling the airport’s retail space, bringing in new and exciting shops and restaurants and a new £1m executive lounge.

 Passengers travelling by rail can reach the airport via a half-hourly express rail service which operates between London and Luton Airport Parkway.
 In addition, work is almost complete on a £225 million light rail system linking the airport with Luton Airport Parkway station.
 The project is being delivered by the airport owners, Luton Rising – a company owned by Luton Council.